 Nowadays most RF and ultrasound cavitation treatments use the continuous movement method, as opposed to the stamp/pulse method.
 This allows us to provide high amounts of energy on the tissues per unit of time, for better efficiency and without skin burning - as long as a well trained and responsible therapist provides the treatment.

-So for continuous movement RF and continuous movement cavitation, total energy used means nothing.
+So for continuous movement RF and continuous movement ultrasound cavitation, total energy used means nothing.

-This is because of one applies e.g. 100kJ (kiloJoules) of RF or cavitation over 20 minutes it will not be at all the same treatment as one where 50kJ are applied over 40 minutes on the same body area.
+This is because if one applies e.g. 100kJ (kiloJoules) of RF or cavitation over 20 minutes it will not be at all the same treatment as one where 100kJ are applied over 40 minutes on the same body area.

-In the former case the tissue could be treated at, say 39-41°C for 20 minutes (great for good results) while in the latter case it could be treated at, say, 36-38°C for 40 minutes.
+In the former case the tissue could be treated at, say 39-41°C for 20 minutes (great for good results) while in the latter case it could be treated at, say, 36-38°C for 40 minutes (i.e. pointless).

 Despite the longer session time, treatment in the second case will produce no results, simply because at 36-38°C no fat is released and no skin tightening occurs, i.e. a waste of 40 minutes.